Size versus truthfulness in the House Allocation problem: Introduction

-Hence we turn to randomized mechanisms in order to achieve a better approximation ratio.
-The obvious candidate to consider is the Random Serial Dictatorship Mechanism (RSDM) (see, e.g., \cite{AS98}), also known as the Random Priority mechanism (see, e.g., \cite{Bogomolnaia-Moulin}), that is defined for settings with strict preferences.
+Hence we turn to randomised mechanisms in order to achieve a better approximation ratio.
+The obvious candidate to consider is the Random Serial Dictatorship Mechanism (RSDM) (see, e.g., \cite{AS98}), also known as the Random Priority mechanism (see, e.g., \cite{Bogomolnaia-Moulin}), that is defined for HA instances with strict preferences.
 RSDM randomly generates an ordering of the agents and then proceeds by running SDM relative to this ordering.

-It is straightforward to extend results from \cite{Bhalgat-etal} in order to show that RSDM has an approximation ratio of $\frac{e}{e-1}$ (relative to the size of a maximum cardinality Pareto optimal matching).
+When indifference is allowed, finding a Pareto optimal allocation is not as straightforward as for strict preferences.
+For example, one may consider breaking the ties randomly and then applying SDM.
+This approach, unfortunately, may produce an allocation that is not Pareto optimal.
+To see this, consider a setting with two agents, $\agentone$ and $\agenttwo$, and two objects, $\object_1$ and $\object_2$.
+Assume that $\agentone$ finds both objects acceptable and is indifferent between them, and that $\agenttwo$ finds only $\object_1$ acceptable.
+The only Pareto optimal matching for this setting is the one in which $\agentone$ and $\agenttwo$ are assigned $\object_2$ and $\object_1$ respectively.
+Assume that $\agentone$ is served first and that, as both objects are equally acceptable to him, is assigned $\object_1$ (after an arbitrary tie-breaking).
+Therefore when $\agenttwo$'s turn arrives, there is no object remaining that he finds acceptable, and is hence left unmatched, resulting in a matching that is not Pareto optimal.